MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/onboard-share-template.md

 ---
 # required metadata

-title: Share an onboarding template with other contributors in Microsoft Dynamics 365 for Talent - Onboard.
+title: Share content with other contributors in Microsoft Dynamics 365 for Talent - Onboard
-description: Track where new hires are in their onboarding process with the Microsoft Dynamics 365 for Talent - Onboard app.
+description: Share onboarding guides and templates with other contributors the Microsoft Dynamics 365 for Talent - Onboard app.
 author: andreabichsel
 manager:
 ms.date: 05/20/2019